Annecy and Geneva Tour

 Itinerary

-This 45-minute tour includes stops at significant locations, such as the Château d'Annecy and the Island Palace, the latter of which served as a prison during the Renaissance and Second World War.
+During the 45-minute tour, we will visit significant locations such as the Château d'Annecy castle and the Island Palace.
+This citadel was a prison during the Renaissance and the Second World War.

-After the tour, you will have 2 hours of free time to explore the historic quarter and enjoy lunch (not included).
+You will have 2 hours of free time to explore the historic quarter and have lunch at one of the many local restaurants (food not included).

-Following the break, we will return to Switzerland for a panoramic tour of Geneva.
-From the air-conditioned bus, you will see major attractions, including the United Nations headquarters, the flower clock, and the Jet d'Eau.
+Afterward, we will return to Switzerland for a panoramic tour around Geneva.
+From the air-conditioned bus, view the city's main attractions, including the United Nations headquarters, flower clock, and Jet d'Eau, a symbol of the city.

-To complete the day, we will take a ride on the mini tourist train through Geneva's historic quarter.
+To conclude the day, enjoy a ride on the mini tourist train through Geneva's historic quarter.

 Important information

-The tourist train does not operate in January and February.
-Cancellations may occur at other times for reasons beyond the organizers' control; if so, the tour will proceed on foot.
+The tourist train does not operate in January and February, and cancellations may occur for reasons beyond the organizers' control.
+In case of cancellation, the tour of the old town will continue on foot.

 Type of Guide and Group Size

-A guide is confirmed for groups of 10 or more; if this number isn't met, a driver will provide commentary.
+A guide is guaranteed for groups of 10 or more.
+If this number is not met, the tour will proceed with a driver providing commentary.

 Prices